auutstudio/Writing-Good-Alt-Text/README.md

 # Writing-Good-Alt-Text
 A collection of guidelines found across the web for properly describing an image in words

-## Ever a Work in Progress
+## This doc is not definitive
 This document does not claim to be comprehensive, and it is open to improvement.
 Under the license listed above, you are welcome to fork and modify it, print it or use it.
 Pull requests are welcome.

 ## Rationale
 Simply put, not every visitor to a web page or your social media post are using their eyes to see it!
 This includes more than people who are blind; there are many other forms of disabilities that reduce the clarity of a person's eyesight.
 Yet web pages should be usable to all people, regardless of their abilities.

-**Alternative (Alt) Text** is meant to convey the “why” of the image as it relates to the content of a document or webpage.
+### Alternative (Alt) Text is meant to convey the “why” of the image as it relates to the content of a document or webpage.
 This is what is read aloud to non-sighted users by their screen reader software.
 It is both a social justice issue (of recognizing the diversity of all people), as well as a matter of legal compliance with the Americans With Disabilities Act (ADA).
 - A web page that does not have Alt Text on every image fails the WCAG Accessibility Guidelines' [first standard (1.1.1)](https://www.boia.org/wcag2/cp/1.1.1).
 - This includes a webpage that is showing a Timeline of social media posts.
 - That means everyone who attaches an image on a social media post should be adding Alt Text to describe that image — *every time.*

-**Alt Text also benefits sighted people!** Alt Text is indexed by search engines, so that (say, Google) can suggest the right image you’re searching for.
+### Alt Text also benefits sighted people!
+Alt Text is indexed by search engines, so that (say, Google) can suggest the right image you’re searching for.
 Alt Text displays on the page if the image somehow fails to load, as in this example of a missing image:
 ![screenshot demonstrates how a missing image renders on a webpage.
 An small icon of a broken image with some text below it which reads: Tourists pose for pictures while touching the foot of the John Harvard Statute.](examples/image_not_found.jpg)

-## Guidelines for good Alt Text
+# Guidelines for good Alt Text

-### 1. Keep things short and descriptive – something about the length of a tweet.
+## 1. Keep things short and descriptive – something about the length of a tweet.
 The problem with being over-wordy is that it takes up a lot of time for the non-sighted person to listen through it.
 Already, perusing a webpage by sound takes MUCH longer than by sight.
 So non-sighted users can get frustrated when content creators make it especially slow for them to get their work done.

-### 2. In general, don't start with the words “image of…” or “photo of…”
+## 2. In general, don't start with the words “image of…” or “photo of…”
 Just say what it is:  `A green velvet dress.`
 - `A blue and black dress.`
 *Ahem.*